 Ingiäld Hafström group

-Longitudinal and cross-sectional studies of patients with rheumatoid arthritis and systemic lupus erythematosus to predict and understand disease outcome.
+The research is focused on inflammatory rheumatic diseases, especially rheumatoid arthritis and systemic lupus erythematosus.
+The group conducts longitudinal and cross-sectional studies of patients with rheumatoid arthritis and systemic lupus erythematosus to predict and understand disease outcome.

 The research is focused on inflammatory rheumatic diseases, especially rheumatoid arthritis and systemic lupus erythematosus.
 Our main focus is on humans but we also conduct in vitro studies to investigate the mechanism behind these diseases.
 We take advantage of the large patient groups that we follow over time in our clinic and in national collaboration.